aakashjhawar/handwritten-digit-recognition/README.md

 * You can also run the `load_model.py` to skip the computation of NN.
 It will load the pre saved model from `model.json` and `model.h5` file.

 ## Result:
+Following image is the prediction of the model.
 ![Result of CNN model](https://github.com/aakashjhawar/Handwritten-Digit-Recognition/blob/master/result.png)